Scille/parsec-cloud/docs/rfcs/old/0009-use-email-as-main-human-identifier.md

 ## The solution

 The email would be used as a top level identifier on the human (a HumanHandle).
-A given HumanHandle would be referenced by n Users, with at most 1 non-revoked User (this should be enforced by the backend API).
+A given HumanHandle would be referenced by n Users, with at most 1 non-revoked User (this should be enforced by the server API).

 The UserCertificate would store the HumanHandle (and a human_name field to store the full name of the human provided by himself during enrollment and verified by the inviter as discussed in [RFC-0008](0008-smoothening-the-invite-process.md)).

 For compatibility, those fields should be optional (defaulting if needed to the UserID).

-The HumanHandle would be usable in the Backend API for user_get and user_find.
+The HumanHandle would be usable in the Server API for user_get and user_find.
 Those APIs could be provided with a regular UserID or a HumanHandle, in which case HumanHandle is a pointer on the current non-revoked User.

 ## Get a readable UserID from the email ?